-RDT also monitors the progress of students through visits by teams.
-This keeps a check on the students’ attendance, involvement in academic and extracurricular pursuits, and utilization of the facilities arranged for them.
-Additionally, the teams can tackle any issues the students might be facing locally.
-The management of the various colleges also report to RDT, besides the parents, about the students through sending report cards and score sheets.
-It gives me immense joy and satisfaction to see children reach great heights irrespective of the caste or economic background they belong to.
-Even more contending is to see their parents having the sense of pride in their eyes seeing their children perform so well. –Shekanna, Training Team Member (Education), RDT
+RDT staff monitors the progress of students through regular visits.
+They check on students’ attendance, involvement in academic and extracurricular pursuits and they tackle any issues the students might be facing locally.

+“I feel very happy to be a part of RDT’s educational programmes and contributing my bit towards fulfilling the dreams of our country’s children and helping them become successful citizens of tomorrow.
+It gives me immense joy and satisfaction to see children reach great heights irrespective of their caste or economic background.
+Even more contending is to see the parents having the sense of pride in their eyes seeing their children perform so well.”

 Coming from a Telugu language background, initially I struggled a lot to cope with the education due to the English teaching medium.
 But with hard work and consistency, I could overcome all those hurdles and by the second year I was confident enough to appear in all entrance examinations.
-Ultimately, I got into the Electronics and Communications Engineering programme at Jawaharlal Nehru Technological University, Ananthapuram, where I was awarded the gold medal for being ranked first in my batch.”
+Ultimately, I got into the Electronics and Communications Engineering programme at Jawaharlal Nehru Technological University, Ananthapuram, where I was awarded the gold medal for being ranked first in my batch.